 The University of Nebraska-Lincoln Education Abroad Office (EAO) allows its students to select from a wide variety of programs abroad, available through a range of institutions and organizations.
 Given the range of choices student have, UNL Education Abroad Office has developed policies to ensure transparency with regard to program access and UNL's relationships to various institutions and organizations that provide program opportunities.

 UNL encourages students to select programs abroad from a wide range of available options.
 These include programs that grant direct UNL credit such as faculty-led programs.
 Students also have the option of participating in external programs, including co-sponsored, exchange, provider programs and direct enroll in a foreign institution, for which they can earn transfer credit as long as the program or institution provides a transcript from an accredited institution and the course has been approved by the appropriate faculty member.
-Institutional, federal and some state financial aid can be used across this broad range of programs, depending on academic rationale, student eligibility and parameters set by various grantors.
+Institutional, federal and state financial aid can be used across this broad range of programs, depending on academic rationale, student eligibility and parameters set by various grantors.

 Recruiting Policies and Procedures